-Child support is determined by using a formula that uses factors such as the income of each parent, the child’s needs, and the costs of raising the child.
-Illinois child support guidelines are straightforward, but it is to crucial ensure that the information being put into the formula is accurate and a true reflection of each parent’s financial situation.
+Child support is determined by using a formula that uses factors such as the income of each parent, the child’s needs, the costs of raising the child, and the amount of parenting time each parent has.

 How can I get child support?

 When a couple is married, it is presumed that a man is the father of his wife’s child.
 When parents are unmarried, it can be a bit more complicated.
 To obtain child support, it will be necessary to prove paternity.
 Learn more.